Impact Factor: 1.2

 9. Appoint members of the Advisory Board and Editorial Board.

-10. Inform the Governing Board of the SHCI of its activities and the direction of the journal.
+10. Inform the ACI-SEC Board of its activities and the direction of the journal.

 SECTION 3.
 Terms of appointment of senior management